 Since then, I’ve been teaching it to hundreds of creatives.
 You can read what some of them have to say here.

-Make Brilliant Ideas is not a formula – there is no formula for making ideas.
-It’s a method developed to give creatives a powerful foundation for jump-starting thinking, coming up with lots of ideas super efficiently, and developing the best of those ideas into brilliant campaigns.
+While there is no formula for making ideas, Make Brilliant Ideas is a method developed to give creatives a powerful foundation for jump-starting thinking, coming up with an expansive range of ideas super efficiently, and developing the best of them into brilliant campaigns.

 The goal is to prepare creatives to perform at a high level the moment they enter an agency and to help junior to mid-level creatives become more powerful thinkers and more productive contributors.

 I continue to develop the method as I get new ideas from the creative community and test what resonates most with writers and art directors in my course at New York’s School of Visual Arts where I’ve been teaching for twenty years.